iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 > It's an absolute battery drainer!
 The intentions are good and the existence of it is important but it's just killing my battery and my phone is brand new.<br> :date: __2020-08-25 04:21:04__

-> The idea behind this is great.
-But the implementation eats battery like candy.
-And there's no way to temporarily turn it off.
-I'd love to be able to turn it off while I'm driving or when I'm backpacking in PLUZ areas no where near another human.
-So because my phone having battery is more important when I'm in the middle of no where I'm uninstalling.<br> :date: __2020-08-19 17:33:47__

-> This things drains battery real quick<br> :date: __2020-07-26 18:48:34__

-> Takes way too much battery life.
-39% over 4 hours....<br> :date: __2020-07-08 22:16:47__

-> Can't connect to car without uninstalling.
-Ridiculous as it intereferes with other bluetooth so how can I even use it.
-Can't use it if I need bluetooth.<br> :date: __2020-07-08 03:36:51__

 #### 1-star reviews